AkhandAgrawal/cheat-sheet/README.md

 # cheat-sheet
-This is where I'll add cheat sheets for different languages
+This is where I'll add cheat sheets for different languages.